webplatform/docs/css/properties/word-wrap/index.md

 {{Page_Title}}
 {{Flags
-|High-level issues=Needs Topics, Missing Relevant Sections, Data Not Semantic, Unreviewed Import
-|Content=Incomplete, Not Neutral, Cleanup, Compatibility Incomplete, Examples Best Practices
+|Content=Compatibility Incomplete, Examples Best Practices
 |Checked_Out=No
 }}
 {{Standardization_Status|W3C Recommendation}}
 {{API_Name}}
-{{Summary_Section|Defines whether to break words when the content exceeds the boundaries of its container.}}
+{{Summary_Section|Defines whether to break words when the content exceeds the boundaries of its container.
+The '''word-wrap''' property is an alternate name for the [[css/properties/overflow-wrap]] property.}}
 {{CSS Property
 |Applies to=All elements
 |Inherited=Yes